GetHawkeye/guess-number-game/README.md

  > **Solution**:

- > 1)、The Host can only enter the number of players and stake when deploying the contract.
+ > 1) The Host can only enter the number of players and stake when deploying the contract.

- > 2)、Add the reveal method to generate random numbers from 0 to 1000.
+ > 2) Add the reveal method to generate random numbers from 0 to 1000.

-  **loophole2**:
+  **loophole2**: If the address of one of the winners is a contract address and the fallback method is not defined, a call to transfer to multiple winners will result in all winners not receiving the prize.

  > **Solution**:

- > 1)、
+ > The business logic in the Reveal method can be split into two separate methods:
+> 1） Reveal the winning list function

+> 2） the winners take the initiative to claim the prize function